jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-06-18.md

 Notes: Make a final decision on the platform to use.
 General favour leans towards using a Drupal system.
 We will have a final vote at the June meeting.
 Leaving discussion open for Ivan to tackle the Jekkyl issue if he would like.

+* No decision has been made yet.
+All members of the board MUST be present to have a discussion and make a decision on the matter.
+If the meeting must be moved to accommodate this, then that will need to happen.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Any Other Business